 Baby Items that Are FSA Eligible

-The rules on what you can buy with your FSA card may be strict, but there are plenty of baby and infant items that are FSA-eligible.
+The rules on what you can buy with your FSA card may be limited to those products that diagnose or treat medical conditions, but there are plenty of baby and infant items that are FSA-eligible.

 Toddler training pants